 The Little House in Virginia Lee Burton’s book becomes forlorn when its pastoral town slowly becomes a city.
-Finally, someone moves Little House back to a breezy pasture where it belongs.
+How will it escape urban sprawl?
+Eventually, someone moves Little House back to a breezy pasture where it belongs.
 There’s no bad guy in the story.
 It’s about simple change.

 Here’s the story in five pictures: